Wednesday, October 16, 2024

 By 1894, the Gordon Wendell family owned 126 East 35th Street.
 Born in 1859, Wendell married Frances Cadwalader Elwyn on April 20, 1887.
 They had one child, Frances Gordon.

 Gordon Wendell was a wool commission merchant, a member of Jacob Wendell & Co.
 (It was reorganized as Taylor, Wendell & Co. following the death of Wendell's father, Jacob, in 1898.)
 Educated at Harvard, he was a member of the exclusive Union League, Seawanhaka-Corinthian Yacht, Merchants' and Harvard Clubs.
 (Two of his sisters married titles.
-Catherine Wendell married the Earl of Carnarvon, known for discovering and exploring the tomb of Tutankhamun.
+Catherine Wendell married the the son of the 5th Earl of Carnarvon, known for discovering and exploring the tomb of Tutankhamun.
 Philippe Wendell married the Count of Galloway.)

 Although Frances C. E. Wendell was a member of the Society of Colonial Dames and of the Colony Club, she was, perhaps, more active in political and civic issues than in society.
 She was an early and ardent suffragist.
 On April 19, 1894, The New York Times reported on "the political equality meeting" held in the parlor.
 "A large number of guests were present, and both sides of the suffrage question were represented," said the article.